- SAP on has made bizarre proposals regarding code pushdown (aka stored procedures) and Core Data Services.

 SAP needs to police its use of the term pushdown or it will cease to have any meaning.

-Performance is not what SAP has emphasized the importance of HANA.
 The evidence is how HANA has so vastly underperformed its performance hype as is covered in the article HANA as a Mismatch for S/4HANA and ERP.

 But SAP still will not release the SPs because they don’t want S/4AHANA ported, because they want to use S/4HANA as a wedge to get database sales that they would not otherwise get in an open competition.
+We cover SAP’s unwillingness to benchmark S/4HANA on HANA in the article The Hidden Issue with the SD HANA Benchmark.

 Financial Bias Disclosure